Regulation and monitoring of pollution: Land pollution

 Congress passed the Resource Conservation and Recovery Act (RCRA) in 1976, which created a regulatory framework for both municipal solid waste and hazardous waste disposed on land.
-RCRA requires that all hazardous wastes be managed and tracked from generation of the waste, through transport and processing, to final disposal, by means of a nationwide permit system.
+RCRA requires that all hazardous wastes be managed and tracked from generation of the waste, through transport and processing, to final disposal, using a nationwide permit system.
 The Hazardous and Solid Waste Amendments of 1984 mandated regulation of underground storage tanks containing petroleum and hazardous chemicals, and the phasing out of land disposal of hazardous waste.
-The Federal Facilities Compliance Act, passed in 1992, clarified RCRA coverage of federally owned properties such as military bases.
-Illegal disposal of waste is punishable by fines of up to $25,000 per occurrence.Alongside municipal and hazardous waste the EPA is in charge of soil conservation.
-The EPA, often with the help of state partners, manages soil contamination through contaminant sites and facilities.
-An annual report on the Environment and a Toxics Release Inventory is produced as a result of these efforts.
+The 1992 Federal Facilities Compliance Act clarified RCRA coverage of federally owned properties such as military bases.
+Illegal disposal of waste is punishable by fines of up to $25,000 per occurrence.
+EPA and state agencies regulate contaminated sites and facilities under RCRA for operating facilities, and the "Superfund" law for abandoned facilities.

-To specifically mitigate soil pollution from fertilizers, the USDA, National Resources Conservation Service (NRCS), National Institutue of Food and Agriculture (NIFA), and Agricultural Research Service (ARS) monitor soil resources and provide guidelines to prevent nutrient loss.
+To specifically mitigate soil pollution from fertilizers, the U.S. Natural Resources Conservation Service (NRCS), National Institute of Food and Agriculture (NIFA), and Agricultural Research Service (ARS) monitor soil resources and provide guidelines to prevent nutrient loss.

 Noise pollution

 Passage of the Noise Control Act in 1972 established mechanisms of setting emission standards for virtually every source of noise including motor vehicles, aircraft, certain types of HVAC equipment and major appliances.
 It also put local government on notice as to their responsibilities in land use planning to address noise mitigation.
-This noise regulation framework comprised a broad data base detailing the extent of noise health effects.
-Congress ended funding of the federal noise control program in 1981, which curtailed development of further national regulations.
+This noise regulation framework comprised a broad database detailing the extent of noise health effects.
+Congress ended the funding of the federal noise control program in 1981, which curtailed the development of further national regulations.

 Light pollution

-Light Pollution in the United States is not federally regulated.
-The Environmental Protection Agency (EPA), in charge of most environmental regulations, does not manage light pollution.

-18 states and one territory have implemented laws that regulate light pollution to some extent.
+Light pollution in the United States is not federally regulated.
+At least 19 states and one territory have implemented laws that regulate light pollution to some extent.

 State legislation includes restrictions on hardware, protective equipment, and net light pollution ratings.
 Such legislation has been coined "Dark Skies" Legislation.

-States have implemented light pollution regulation for many factors including; public safety, energy conservation, improved astronomy research, and reduced environmental effects.
+States have implemented light pollution regulation for many factors, including public safety, energy conservation, improved astronomy research, and reduced environmental effects.

-State programs
+Consumer product labeling

-The state of California Office of Environmental Health Hazard Assessment (OEHHA) has maintained an independent list of substances with product labeling requirements as part of Proposition 65 since 1986.
+The state of California Office of Environmental Health Hazard Assessment (OEHHA) has maintained an independent list of substances with product labeling requirements as required by Proposition 65 since 1986.
+The state law is intended to protect drinking water sources from toxic substances that cause cancer or birth defects and to reduce or eliminate exposures to those chemicals generally.